sunkite/sunkite/README.md

 - 👋 Hi, I’m @sunkite
 - 👀 I’m interested in full stack development of both web and mobile applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Dart, Flutter and Php 8
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source projects for social good
-- 📫 How to reach me ...
+- 📫 How to reach me hello@sunkite.io

 <!---
 sunkite/sunkite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.